boundary/pulse-api-cli/docs/reference/configuration.md

 ## Command Specific Command Line Arguments

-Some CLI commands may require additional command line arguments to provide additional data required for an API call.
+Some CLI commands may require additional arguments to provide additional data required for an API call.
 Command line specific options can be displayed by running the command with a `-h` or `--help` as shown here for `metric-create`:

 ```bash
 $ metric-create -h